-Dr. Jonathan Meyer is a Clinical Professor of Psychiatry at University of California, San Diego, and a Distinguished Fellow of the American Psychiatric Association.
-Dr. Meyer is a graduate of Stanford University and Harvard Medical School, finished his adult psychiatry residency at LA County-USC Medical Center and completed fellowships there in Consultation/Liaison Psychiatry and Psychopharmacology Research.
-Dr. Meyer has teaching duties at UC San Diego and the Balboa Naval Medical Center in San Diego, and is a consultant to the first episode psychosis programs run by Balboa NMC and the State of Nevada.
+Dr. Jonathan Meyer is a clinical professor of psychiatry at the University of California, San Diego, and a Distinguished Fellow of the American Psychiatric Association.
+Dr. Meyer is a graduate of Stanford University and Harvard Medical School, finished his adult psychiatry residency at LA County-USC Medical Center and completed fellowships there in consultation/liaison psychiatry and psychopharmacology research.
+Dr. Meyer has teaching duties at UC San Diego and the Balboa Naval Medical Center in San Diego, and is a consultant to the first episode psychosis programs run by Balboa NMC and the state of Nevada.

-Dr. Meyer has lectured and published extensively on psychopharmacology, and is the sole author of the chapter on the Pharmacotherapy of Psychosis and Mania for the last 3 editions of Goodman & Gilman's The Pharmacological Basis of Therapeutics.
-Along with Dr. Stephen Stahl he is co-author of the Clozapine Handbook published by Cambridge University Press in May 2019, and the upcoming handbook entitled: The Clinical Use of Antipsychotic Plasma Levels, to be released in May 2021 by Cambridge University Press.
+Dr. Meyer has lectured and published extensively on psychopharmacology, and is the sole author of the chapter on the Pharmacotherapy of Psychosis and Mania for the past three editions of Goodman & Gilman's The Pharmacological Basis of Therapeutics.
+Along with Dr. Stephen Stahl, he is co-author of the Clozapine Handbook published by Cambridge University Press in May 2019, and the upcoming handbook titled: The Clinical Use of Antipsychotic Plasma Levels, to be released in May 2021 by Cambridge University Press.

-Life Strategist, Vanessa Joy Walker, is an expert at bringing life's different seasons into perspective.
+Life strategist Vanessa Joy Walker is an expert at bringing life's different seasons into perspective.
 As a coach and founder of Gillian Walker Management, Vanessa thrives on supporting others in achieving their highest calling every day.
 Vanessa has shared her story of hope, perseverance, and joy with thousands of people worldwide as a featured speaker and media contributor.
 Her life experience is vast and includes; seasons of abandonment, betrayal, cancer, infertility, and grief.
-Her first book, Make Room for Joy (Aug.
-4th, 2020), challenges you to get real about pain while cultivating joy in the middle of life's most complicated seasons.
-Although Vanessa calls Brooklyn home, she currently resides in NC and can be found singing, eating good food, and hiking with her loves, Pepper Joy (the family dog!) and Mr. Walker (the hubby).
+Her first book, Make Room for Joy (August 2020), challenges you to get real about pain while cultivating joy in the middle of life's most complicated seasons.
+Although Vanessa calls Brooklyn home, she currently resides in North Carolina and can be found singing, eating good food, and hiking with her loves, Pepper Joy (the family dog) and Mr. Walker (the hubby).

 You can connect with Vanessa about coaching or collaborating by emailing email@example.com.
 You can also find her on Instagram, Facebook, and LinkedIn @VanessaJoyWalker.